APU Malawi Education Foundation (APU-MEF)

 The Atsikana Pa Ulendo Malawi Education Foundation (located in Canada) works in collaboration with the APU Malawi Trust (located in Malawi) to create Operation and Construction Budgets.
 Our Program Definition (version 14b) is a collaborative effort with our Malawian partners and is a dynamic document that is updated on a yearly basis.
 There is an Operating Agreement in place that is signed by both partners.

-APU-MEF held its eighth Annual General Meeting (AGM Minutes, November 2017) on November 20, 2017 The Executive Director’s Report contained in these Minutes summarizes our progress to date.
-APU-MEF Financial Statements, 2017 may be read at this link: APU MEF Financial Statements July 31, 2017.
+APU-MEF held its eleventh Annual General Meeting (AGM Minutes, November 2020) on November 16, 2020.
+The Executive Director’s Report contained in these Minutes summarizes our progress to date.
+APU-MEF Financial Statements, 2019-2020 may be read at this link.

 APU – MEF Directors